Table of Contents

 Chapter 13 Bankruptcy

-Chapter 13 bankruptcy may be an option for individuals or business owners who have a regular income stream.
+Chapter 13 bankruptcy may be an option for individuals or owners of sole proprietorships who have a regular income stream.
 It allows the debtor to keep their property and develop a new payment plan to pay back either part or all of their outstanding debts over three to five years.
 A Chapter 13 bankruptcy stays on an individual’s or business’s credit report for seven years, and those who find themselves swamped by debt yet again can file for this chapter after just two years.

 Recommended: What to Know About Short-Term Business Loans